Learn About LIHEAP in Connecticut

 Learn more about the types of LIHEAP assistance in our downloadable guide.

-What are the Connecticut LIHEAP eligibility Guidelines?
+What are the Connecticut LIHEAP requirements?

 Before you apply for LIHEAP in Connecticut, it is strongly recommended that you review eligibility requirements associated with the CEAP program in order to determine whether you and your household may qualify for benefits.
 This utility bill assistance for low income families program is only available to residents of Connecticut.
 If you are not a Connecticut resident, you will be referred to your home state’s program.